Types of Heuristics in Psychology

 Definition: A heuristic in psychology refers to a mental shortcut or rule of thumb that helps individuals make decisions or solve problems more efficiently.
 It is a cognitive strategy that allows us to simplify complex information and make judgments quickly.

-Why Do We Use Heuristics
+Why We Use Different Types of Heuristics

 We don’t always have the time–or the resources–to consider every possible option for every decision we make.
 People make hundreds of decisions each day.
 If we had to meticulously use trial and error or other methods to make each choice, we’d never get anything done.